Judge Doom: Casting

-Tim Curry originally auditioned for the role of Judge Doom in September, 1986, but after his audition, the producers found him too terrifying for the role.
+Tim Curry originally auditioned for the role of Judge Doom in August, 1986, but during his audition, the producers found him too terrifying for the role.
 Christopher Lee was also considered for the role, but Lee turned it down.
 Several other actors were also considered for the role of Judge Doom, including John Cleese, Roddy McDowall, Eddie Deezen, and Sting.

 Christopher Lloyd was cast because he previously worked with Robert Zemeckis and Amblin Entertainment on Back to the Future in his most famous role as Emmett Brown.
 Lloyd shaved his hair for the role and also avoided blinking his eyes while on camera to perfectly portray the character.